aaronamran/Docker-LXC-and-VM-Networking-in-VirtualBox/README.md

 ## VM Networking in VirtualBox
-To simulate real-world infrastructure and container networking (like Proxmox setups), understanding how your Lubuntu VM is networked inside VirtualBox is key
+To simulate real-world infrastructure and container networking (like Proxmox setups), understanding how the Lubuntu VM is networked inside VirtualBox is key
 <br />
 1. Bridged Adapter
 - Acts as if the VM is just another machine on your LAN